Registration is open! Please scroll down to register.

-The theme of this year’s symposium is “Restoration in Acadia National Park and Beyond,” featuring the work of scientists who are working on restoration projects in Acadia National Park and beyond.
-The symposium will take place in-person at Moore Auditorium on the Schoodic Institute campus and online via Zoom (this virtual option is open to speakers and attendees alike).
-Please note that there will be on-site housing available.
-Lunch will be included in registration.
+The symposium will take place in-person at Moore Auditorium on the Schoodic Institute campus (Winter Harbor, ME) and online via Zoom.
+This virtual option is open to speakers and attendees alike.
+Please note that there will be overnight accommodations available.

 Wednesday, October 11th from 10am – 12pm (online only): What Drives Early-Career Environmental Science Professionals?
 Gain insights from their perspectives as they share their inspirations in a series of 5-minute lightning talks.
 Attend online via Zoom.
-To register for this presentation, please click here.

 Tuesday, October 17th from 7pm – 8:30pm (in-person and online): Keynote speakers Bill Zoellick and Mike Pinkham on Community Science: Building the Capacity to Adapt to Change.
 Attend in-person at Moore Auditorium on the Schoodic Institute campus or online via Zoom.
-To register for this evening lecture, please click here.

 Wednesday, October 18 from 8:45am – 4:00pm (in-person and online): Enjoy a full day of symposium events, including three speaker sessions focused on salt marshes, Indigenous science, and moving forward, as well as two poster sessions and lunch.
 Attend in-person at Moore Auditorium on the Schoodic Institute campus or online via Zoom.